xlionjuan/rustdesk-rpm-repo/README.md

 This is all in one repo, so it will update all every 3 AM UTC, because RustDesk's Nightly will build a little over 2 hours.

 ## Import RPM repo

+> [!NOTE]
+> You could use this command for your `rpm-ostree` ([Fedora Atomic](https://fedoraproject.org/atomic-desktops/)) based systems.
+Or use this commend to add repo to your custom system images like [ublue-os/image-template](https://github.com/ublue-os/image-template).
 ### latest

 ```bash